Feriman22/portscan-protection/README.md

 The `Uninstall` process removes the script from the */usr/local/sbin* folder, removes the systemd service or crontab entry, removes the configuration file, removes the whitelist and blacklist files, and deletes all firewall rules.
 **WARNING!** After this step, you can no longer run the script from the */usr/local/sbin* folder!

 The `Reinstall` process performs a complete uninstall followed by a fresh install.
-Useful for fixing issues or resetting configuration. **Note:** since it runs a full uninstall first, it also removes your whitelist, blacklist, and SSH port setting - back them up first if you want to keep them.
-To pick up a new systemd timer interval without losing your configuration, edit `/etc/systemd/system/portscan-protection.timer` directly instead, then run `sudo systemctl daemon-reload`.
+Useful for fixing issues.
+Your whitelist, blacklist, and SSH port setting are automatically backed up before the uninstall step and restored afterward, so they survive a reinstall.

 The `Edit Whitelist` option allows adding IPv4 addresses to the whitelist.
 Add one IP per line to this file.
 These IP addresses will never be blocked.
 Note: Only IPv4 addresses are supported.